SSWConsulting/SSW.Rules.Content/rules/email-send-a-v2/rule.md

 ---

 Sometimes you will need to send a new version for an email.
 This often is due to 2 main reasons:
-  - You **received a substantial feedback** about the email you've sent that requires a new version
+  - You **received substantial feedback** about the email you've sent that requires a new version
   - You realized you've **made a mistake** and want to send an updated version of an email

 <!--endintro-->